 In December 2025, I was invited to perform with Goblin Band and the inaugural Goblin Brass Band as their principal trumpet.
 Managed by Broadside Hacks, Goblin Band is backed by Paul McCartney and they have taken the folk world by storm, performing with Martin Carthy and Billy Bragg in 2025 alone.
 Their music intends to reimagine a more inclusive and diverse folk world and setting that embraces change amid the traditional musical contexts.

 I performed with the band in their sold-out Christmas concert at Grand Junction, London.
-We performed a range of works including the final number, Shepherd’s Arise, with Goblin band, their support act, Sophie and Seb, and the audience.
+We performed a range of works including the final number, Shepherd’s Arise, with Goblin band, their support act, Sophie and Seb, folk vocalist Seb Stone, and the audience.

 Fraka